Colinax/Fraggy-Backend-Theme/README.md

 ## Installation

+### Theme

 If you are installing the theme for the first time, use the template installation in the WBCE backend and follow the instructions.

 **Attention:** If you want to update the backend theme, then you have to uninstall the old installation first!

+### Additional logo

+Set the name of your logo to additional-logo.png and move it to the image folder of your backend theme installation.

+**Attention** The logo has to be PNG-based based and should have a max width of 250px as max height of 100px.

 ## Changelog

 ### v1.1 - work in progress

  * Added flag icons
+ * Fixed cookies to get state of collapsed page tree saved
+ * Added optional customer logo
+ * Add PHP version

 ### v1.0.2 - release on 2016-06-25